byuwur/spa.php/README.md

 This project is a simple, easy-to-use framework for building single-page applications (SPAs) using PHP.
 It provides a structure for handling routing, modals, and basic operations required for an SPA.
 The framework is designed to be lightweight and easy to integrate into existing projects.

-**[NEW!]** Try use this repository as a git submodule.
+**[NEW!]** Try use this repository as a git submodule: See how it's used at [github.com/byuwur/byuwur.github.io](https://github.com/byuwur/byuwur.github.io).
 Easier than a package, because sometimes you don't need a package.

 ## What does it do?